 - We conduct our work with the highest ethical standards, and our actions are transparent.

-Goal #2: Support and enhance Missouri’s military installations and missions, and defense agencies.
+Goal #1: (Bases) Retain and grow Missouri’s military installations and missions, and defense agencies.

 Missouri should work in a coordinated and determined way to protect and enhance its current military and defense assets, and attract new missions and opportunities.